ONSdigital/sml-catalogue/readme.md

 pipenv run flask --app sml_builder --debug run
 ```

 If this all goes well with no errors, you should now be able to navigate to [http://127.0.0.1:5000/](http://127.0.0.1:5000/) to view the site.
-And if that all looks good, you can now "freeze" the site, renderng it to HTML with:
+And if that all looks good, you can now "freeze" the site, rendering it to HTML with:

 ```shell
 pipenv run python freeze.py